 History of EV Charging at UCI

-Over 145 electric vehicle charging ports are open to the public and available in Lot 16, Lot 1C, Anteater Parking Structure, Mesa Parking Structure, Social Science Parking Structure, and Student Center Parking Structure.
+Over 178 electric vehicle charging ports are open to the public and available in Lot 16, Lot 1C, 70, Anteater Parking Structure, Mesa Parking Structure, Social Science Parking Structure, Student Center Parking Structure, and East Campus Parking Structure.

 In 2011, eight Level 1 & 2 ChargePoint charging stations were received through grants to foster the adoption and readiness of electric vehicle infrastructure throughout the United States.
 The grant was made possible by the American Recovery and Reinvestment Act through the Transportation Electrification Initiative administered by the Department of Energy to accelerate the development and production of electric vehicles to substantially reduce petroleum consumption, reduce greenhouse gas production, and create jobs.